-There is an extension course (an additional 1 Unit) available in Year 12 for those students who have shown interest and a high level of ability in the course during Year 11.
+An extension course (an additional 1 Unit) may be available in Year 12 for those students who have shown interest and a high level of ability in the course during Year 11.

 Ancient History is for those students who are interested in the ideas and achievements of the ancient world, going back to about 5000BC.